 Mike Thorne’s hired-gun production and performance career lasted from 1976 to 1994.
 After a corporate pause working in the new media, he moved back to music again, to work only with close collaborators and on his own words and music.
 Didn’t stop the action, though.
 Music and records still flow.

 A large collection of commentary and inside anecdotes about many of the music projects with which Thorne has been associated.
 No-one’s dignity, least of all his, gets in the way of a good story…

 Pimpled, understated Mike Thorne first sprang to prominence as a thin, pale tape op on Deep Purple and Fleetwood Mac sessions in London during the early seventies.
 This natural career interlude between a physics degree and classical composition study led erratically…

 Dancing With B

 After a wonderfully positive response to the Contessa by the New York dance community, back then we decided to make a collection of club mixes.
 The first issue was of Dancing With B. Noted New York remixer Norty Cotto contributes three mixes, and Thorne adds another three, each in radically differing styles.
-The CD (right) runs for over 70 minutes for just $6.99 including shipping.
-The 12″ vinyl (no longer available) has Norty’s two long mixes) are no longer available, but you can download a bundle of seven three-minute excerpts from the remixes: mp3
+The CD (left) and 12″ vinyl (which has Norty’s two long mixes) are no longer available, but you can download a bundle of seven three-minute excerpts from the remixes: mp3

 The second CD, in further response, was Grandma’s Goodbye, which featured a 16′ megamix by Thorne (who holds the world record of 22′ 55″ for the Communards‘ Don’t Leave Me This Way) as well as futher contributions by Norty Cotto.
 It just missed making the Billboard club chart, which would have been nice for a pure independent release.